HIGHLIGHTS

 Patient engagement strategies for societal reach

-Patient stories are used as training manuals for practitioners who get to understand patients’ perspectives and notch up their motivation levels in improving patient engagement.
-Opinions of patients are also sought by policy-makers to draft regulations, shape research projects and guide funding.
+Patient stories are used as training manuals for practitioners who understand patients’ perspectives and notch up their motivation levels in improving patient engagement.
+Opinions of patients are also sought by policy-makers to draft regulations, shape research projects, and guide funding.

 Take action:

-• Collect retrospective feedback in an informal manner such as online forms, informal surveys, focus group discussions and anonymous interviews.
+• Collect retrospective feedback informally, such as online forms, informal surveys, focus group discussions, and anonymous interviews.

 • Provide representation to patients as a community in government panels that discuss and draft regulatory policies.